COVID city limits: Berlin to restrict how far you can travel | DW | 13.01.2021

 The new rule, should it come into effect, might mean very little for most people in Berlin.

-Germany's stricter lockdown, which was extended from January 10 until at least the end of the month, already calls for a valid reason to leave home, although it is lightly enforced.
+Germany's stricter shutdown, which was extended from January 10 until at least the end of the month, already requires a valid reason to leave home, although that is lightly enforced.
 People can still move about within Berlin, which can stretch almost 30 kilometers in any direction.

 Other kinds of travel would be off the table, however, whenever the 15-kilometer radius applies.